Klaus Bechler

-Klaus Bechler (born 1942) is a former German helicopter engineer of the West German Border Guard (Bundesgrenzschutz) who volunteered to transport eight Black September terrorists and their nine Israeli hostages from the Munich Olympic Village to Fürstenfeldbruck Air Base in what became known as the Munich Massacre.
+Klaus Bechler (29 October 1942 – 16 July 2023) was a former German helicopter engineer of the West German Border Guard (Bundesgrenzschutz) who volunteered to transport eight Black September terrorists and their nine Israeli hostages from the Munich Olympic Village to Fürstenfeldbruck Air Base in what became known as the Munich Massacre.
 He is one of the few survivors of the event.

 Bechler was based at Oberschleißheim at the Fliegerstaffel Süd.
 On 4 September, Bechler had been in the Olympic stadium and saw the German high jumper, Ulrike Meyfarth, win gold.

 Munich Massacre

 Bechler's first realisation of the events of 5 September was when he was awoken at 6:30 that morning and informed that his scheduled day off was cancelled.
 Having watched the hostage crisis unfold live on television, at 18:00 Bechler was ordered along with several other helicopters to fly to Munich in the direction of the city center.
 He landed at the Wehrbereichskommando 6, an emergency landing pad of the Bundeswehr where he learned from his superiors that it was possible that the terrorists and the hostages would be flown out of the Olympic Village.
 According to Bechler, Hans Dietrich Genscher stated that the mission to transport the terrorists and their hostages was a voluntary one and that he could not order anyone to go.
 Both of the two man German aircrews of each helicopter were instructed to be friendly and under no circumstances to provoke the terrorists.
 They were also instructed to keep their white helmets on constantly.
 According to Gunnar Ebel the pilot of the second helicopter, he and Reinhard Praius, the pilot of Bechler's helicopter, were ordered to fly in a large circle to give enough time for the "Krisenstab" crisis committee, Hans Dietrich Genscher, Manfred Schreiber, Hans Jochen Vogel and Franz Josef Strauss, also travelling by helicopter, to arrive at Furstenfeldbruck ahead of the terrorists and their Israeli hostages.